4 Import

 # Add this sample data to colData of the taxonomic data object

-# Note that the data must be given in a DataFrame format
+# in the original biom file and that data must be given in a DataFrame format

 colData(tse) <- DataFrame(sample_meta)